Grace Kelly’s Wedding

 The Guests

-The wedding hosted an impressive roster of 700 guests, comprising reigning royalty and renowned figures from the entertainment industry such as Aristotle Onassis, Ava Gardner, Cary Grant, Conrad Hilton, Gloria Guinness, Aga Khan III, David Niven, and Gloria Swanson.
+The wedding had 700 guests, including royalty and celebrities such as Aristotle Onassis, Ava Gardner, Cary Grant, Conrad Hilton, Gloria Guinness, Aga Khan III, David Niven, and Gloria Swanson.

 Photos